Britain seals deal to regulate scandal-hungry press

 Monday's deal spares Cameron what was shaping up to be an embarrassing political defeat in parliament that would have deepened rifts in his coalition government.

 The three parties had been divided over whether a new press regulator should be enshrined in law and over how its members would be chosen.
-But they reached a compromise after agreeing to enact legislation to ensure the new system could not be easily altered later.
+But they reached a compromise after agreeing to enact legislation to ensure the new system cannot be easily altered later.

 VULNERABLE AND INNOCENT